Inner join

 ---|---|

 The goal is to create a table like the following, where the name of the country appears as a new Country column in the Sales table.
-Because of how the inner join works, only matching rows from both the left and right tables will be brought in.
+Because of how the inner join works, only matching rows from both the left and right tables are brought in.

 Tip

-Take a closer look at the message at the bottom of the dialog box that reads "The selection matches 1 of 4 rows from the first table, and 1 of 2 rows from the second table."
+Take a closer look at the message at the bottom of the dialog box that reads "The selection matches 1 rows from both the tables."
 This message is crucial to understanding the result that you get from this operation.

 In the Sales table, you have a CountryID of 1 and 2, but neither of these values are found in the Countries table.
-That's why the match only found one of four rows in the left (first) table.
+Therefore, the match only found one of four rows in the left (first) table.

-In the Countries table, you have the Country Spain with the id 4, but there are no records for a CountryID of 4 in the Sales table.
-That's why only one of two rows from the right (second) table found a match.
+In the Countries table, you have the Country Spain with the ID 4, but there are no records for a CountryID of 4 in the Sales table.
+Therefore, only one of two rows from the right (second) table found a match.

 From the newly created Countries column, expand the Country field.
 Don't select the Use original column name as prefix check box.

-After performing this operation, you'll create a table that looks like the following image.
+After performing this operation, the resulting table looks like the following image.